osmarluiz/Large-scale-solar-plant-monitoring/README.md

 # Large-scale-solar-plant-monitoring

-This repository contains information regarding the paper "Remote Sensing Monitoring of Large-Scale Solar Power Plants in the Brazilian Territory Using U-net with Efficient-net, Res-Net, ResNeXt, and VGG16 Encoders" which is currently submitted to Energies (MDPI)
+This repository contains information regarding the paper "Remote Sensing for Monitoring of Photovoltaic Power Plants in Brazil Using Deep Semantic Segmentation" which is currently submitted to Energies (MDPI)

 The dataset is publicly available containing all active large-scale power solar plants in the Brazilian territory.
 The ground truth annotations were done by a specialist from the Brazilian National Agency (ANEEL).